hredestig/ggefp/README.md

 such as inkscape where each tissue is filled with a unique color.
 These colors are matched with the tissue name and exhibits are created according to the [trace.R file](etc/trace.R).
-Exhibits from outside the ggefp package are named as paths to saved R-objects (one object per rda file)
+Exhibits from outside the ggefp package are named as paths to saved R-objects (saved using `saveRDS`)